-Ship type Space category Passenger ship carrying more than 36 passengers Passenger ship carrying not more than 36 passengers Cargo ships Stairways, corridors 5 5 5 Control stations 5 5 5 Accommodation spaces 15 - minor fire risk, 35 - moderate and greater fire risk 35 35 Service spaces surrounded by "A" class divisions 45 45 45
+Ship type Passenger ship carrying more Passenger ship Cargo

+Space category than 36 passengers carrying not more ships

+than 36 passengers

+Stairways, corridors 5 5 5

+Control stations 5 5 5

+Accommodation spaces 15 - minor fire risk, 35 35

+35 - moderate and greater fire

+risk

+Service spaces surrounded by 45 45 45

+"A" class divisions

-2.1.1.5 Insulation materials shall be non-combustible, except for use in cargo spaces, postal and baggage storerooms and refrigerated storerooms of service spaces.
+- .3 on fishing vessels of 24 m in length and over, the total mass of combustible materials per unit area of the space in control stations, accommodation spaces and service spaces, except for saunas and refrigerated storerooms, shall not exceed 45 kg/m2. - 2.1.1.5 Insulation materials shall be non-combustible, except for use in cargo spaces, postal and baggage storerooms and refrigerated storerooms of service spaces.